Francismensah/ansible-aws-ec2-web-deployment/README.md

 # Ansible Project Readme

 This project sets up and deploys a simple web application using Ansible.
-The architecture diagram is located in the root directory of the project.

 ## Architecture Diagram